Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Woman inside an ice cave in Iceland

 Ice caves are found all over Iceland but are constantly changing.
-The glacier ice in Iceland is greatly affected by geothermal activity, which also adds to the incredible uniqueness of the country’s ice caves.
-One would probably not think that ice caves would form in a country known for volcanic eruptions and its geothermal activeness, but in Iceland, you have it all.
+Iceland's glacier ice is greatly affected by geothermal activity, which also adds to the incredible uniqueness of the country’s ice caves.
+One would probably not think ice caves would form in a country known for volcanic eruptions and its geothermal activeness, but you have it all in Iceland.

 1. Langjökull Ice Cave